A friend says Alexis was frustrated with life

 The gunman was identified as 34-year-old Aaron Alexis, a former Navy reservist and a current military contractor, the Washington FBI Field Office told CNN.
 His identity was confirmed by fingerprints and a picture ID card, the FBI said.

-Investigators also learned that Alexis had recently made contact with two Veterans Administration hospitals for apparent psychological issues, law enforcement sources told CNN on Tuesday.
+Investigators also learned that Alexis had recently made contact with two Veterans Affairs hospitals for apparent psychological issues, law enforcement sources told CNN on Tuesday.
 However, other sources said Alexis sought help from the VA for sleep-related issues.

-Authorities said earlier that they are confident that Alexis was the lone gunman, bringing to an end a daylong police search for a possible second suspect.
+Authorities said earlier that they are confident that Alexis was the lone gunman, after a daylong police search for a possible second suspect.

 Alexis was carrying a military-contractor ID that matched his appearance, a D.C.
 Metropolitan Police official told CNN on condition of anonymity.